securefederatedai/openfl/docs/troubleshooting.rst

    Yes!
 You can turn on verbose logging with :code:`fx -l DEBUG collaborator start` or :code:`fx -l DEBUG aggregator start`.
 This will give verbose information related to gRPC, bidirectional tensor transfer, and compression related information.

+5. **Silent failures resulting from Out of Memory errors**

+   Observations:
+      * :code:`fx envoy` command terminates abruptly during the execution of training or validation loop due to the SIGKILL command issued by the kernel.
+      * OOM error is captured in the kernel trace but not at the user program level.
+      * The failure is likely due to non-optimal memory resource utilization in the prior PyTorch version 1.3.1 & 1.4.0.

+   Solution:
+      * Recent version of PyTorch better handles the memory utilization during runtime.
+Upgrade the PyTorch version to >= 1.11.0